rayon-rs/rayon/src/scope/future/README.md

 `PARKED` when `F.poll()` returns, the future will simply transition right back to `EXECUTING` and try calling `poll()` again.
 This can repeat a few times.

+### Lifetime safety

+Of course, Rayon's signature feature is that it allows you to use a future `F` that includes references, so long as those references outlive the lifetime of the scope `'scope`.
+So why is this safe?

+The basic idea of why this is safe is as follows.
+The `ScopeFuture` struct holds a ref on the scope itself (via the field `counter`).
+Until this ref is decremented, the scope will not end (and hence `'scope` is still active).
+This ref is only decremented while the future transitions into the *COMPLETE* state -- so anytime before then, we know we don't have to worry, the references are still valid.

+As we transition into the *COMPLETE* state is where things get more interesting.
+You'll notice that signaling the `self.counter` latch is the *last* thing that happens during that transition.
+Importantly, before that is done, we drop all access that we have to the type `F`: that is, we store `None` into the fields that might reference values of type `F`.
+This implies that we know that, whatever happens after we transition into *COMPLETE*, we can't access any of the references found in `F` anymore.

+This is good, because there *are* still active refs to the `ScopeFuture` after we enter the *COMPLETE* state.
+There are two sources of these: unpark values and the future result.

+**Unpark values.** We may have given away `Arc<Unpark>` values -- these are trait objects, but they are actually refs to our `ScopeFuture`.
+Note that `Arc<Unpark>: 'static`, so these could be floating about for any length of time (we had to transmute away the lifetimes to give them out).
+This is ok because (a) the `Arc` keeps the `ScopeFuture` alive and (b) the only thing you can do is to call `unpark()`, which will promptly return since the state is *COMPLETE* (and, anyhow, as we saw above, it doesn't have access to any references anyhow).

+**Future result.** The other, more interesting reference to the `ScopeFuture` is the value that we gave back to the user when we spawned the future in the first place.
+This value is more interesting because it can be used to do non-trivial things, unlike the `Arc<Unpark>`.
+If you look carefully at this handle, you will see that its type has been designed to hide the type `F`.
+In fact, it only reveals the types `T` and `E` which are the ok/err result types of the future `F`.
+This is intentonal: suppose that the type `F` includes some references, but those references don't appear in the result.
+We want the "result" future to be able to escape the scope, then, to any place where the types `T` and `E` are still in scope.
+If we exposed `F` here that would not be possible.
+(Hiding `F` also requires a transmute to an object type, in this case an internal trait called `ScopeFutureTrait`.)
+Note though that it is possible for `T` and `E` to have references in them.
+They could even be references tied to the scope.

+So what can a user do with this result future?
+They have two operations available: poll and cancel.
+Let's look at cancel first, since it's simpler.
+If the state is *COMPLETE*, then `cancel()` is an immediate no-op, so we know that it can't be used to access any references that may be invalid.
+In any case, the only thing it does is to set a field to true and invoke `unpark()`, and we already examined the possible effects of `unpark()` in the previous section.q

+So what about `poll()`?
+This is how the user gets the final result out of the future.
+The important thing that it does is to access (and effectively nullify) the field `result`, which stores the result of the future and hence may have access to `T` and `E` values.
+These values may contain references...so how we know that they are still in scope?
+The answer is that those types are exposed in the user's type of the future, and hence the basic Rust type system should guarantee that any references are still valid, or else the user shouldn't be able to call `poll()`.
+(The same is true at the time of cancellation, but that's not important, since `cancel()` doesn't do anything of interest.)